eecs280staff/tutorials/docs/setup_xcode.md

 ===================
 {: .primer-spec-toc-ignore }

-[Xcode](https://developer.apple.com/xcode/) is a feature-rich integrated debugging environment (IDE) that runs on macOS.
+[Xcode](https://developer.apple.com/xcode/) is a feature-rich integrated development environment (IDE) that runs on macOS.

 <div class="primer-spec-callout info" markdown="1">
 If you already have Xcode installed, skip to the [Create a project](#create-a-project) section.